shelljs/shx/README.md

 ### Unsupported Commands

-As mentioned above, most ShellJS commands are supported in ShellJS.
+As mentioned above, most ShellJS commands are supported in `shx`.
 Due to the differences in execution environments between ShellJS and `shx` (JS vs CLI) the following commands are not supported: